ShivanshJ/FMST_kmeans/README.md

 There are a number of algorithms that have been proposed in graph theory literature to compute the minimum spanning tree of a given graph.
 These include  the  famous Prim’s  and Kruskal’s  algorithm,  among  others.
 The  main drawback of these algorithms is their greedy nature, which means they cannot be applied to large datasets.
-In 2015, Zhong et al. proposed a fast MST (FMST) algorithm framework that uses K-means to find the MST with a reduced complexity of O(N 1.5 ).
-This code is based on that paper.
+It uses K-means to find the MST with a reduced complexity of O(N 1.5 ).
 ***
 The steps of making the MST are as follows:<br/>
 aMST_one: